 - Crew competence and awareness is paramount.
-Each crew should maintain a straight line off the start, crews in coxed boats will need to work with their cox to assist in steering. - At the end of the race you must return to the start area following the circulation pattern.
-Boat handlers should help clear the arrival zone as shown in the Finish Traffic Pattern, to keep the area clear for other finishing crews.
-Additional volunteers may be on hand to support you.

-- Umpires will issue penalties for crews that are considered 'out of control' during the start and finish. - Beach traffic patterns are displayed on the notice board and included below.
+Each crew should maintain a straight line off the start, crews in coxed boats will need to work with their cox to assist in steering. - At the end of the race you must return to the start area following the circulation pattern. - Umpires will issue penalties for crews that are considered 'out of control' during the start and finish. - Beach traffic patterns are displayed on the notice board and included below.